Curvature bound of Dyson Brownian Motion: Introduction

-\paragraph{Dyson Brownian motions as a gradient flow}Jordan, Kinderlehrer and Otto \cite{JorKinOtt98} discovered a class of partial differential equations that can be realised as gradient flows in the space~$(\mathcal P_2, \mssW_2)$ of probability measures with finite second moment endowed with the $L^2$-Monge-Kantrovich-Rubinstein-Wasserstein distance~$\mssW_2$.
+\paragraph{Dyson Brownian motions as a gradient flow} Jordan, Kinderlehrer and Otto \cite{JorKinOtt98} discovered a class of partial differential equations that can be realised as gradient flows in the space~$(\mathcal P_2, \mssW_2)$ of probability measures with finite second moment endowed with the $L^2$-Monge-Kantrovich-Rubinstein-Wasserstein distance~$\mssW_2$.
 In particular, the dual flow of the heat equation in the Euclidean space $\R^n$, where the corresponding diffusion process is the Brownian motion in $\R^n$, is characterised as the $\mssW_2$-gradient flow of the Boltzmann-Shannon entropy $\Ent(\nu)=\int_{\R^n} \rho \log \rho \diff x$ with $\diff \nu = \rho \diff x$.
 Here, {\it the $\mssW_2$-gradient flow} is defined as the energy dissipation equality:

 where $|\dot\nu_r|$ denotes the metric speed of the curve $(\nu_r)$ and $|{\sf D}_{\mssW_{2}}^- \Ent|$ is the descending slope of $\Ent$ with respect to $\mssW_{2}$, see \S\ref{s:MS}.
-The result in \cite{JorKinOtt98} brought a new perspective of the Brownian motion in $\R^n$ as a {\it steepest descent} of the Boltzmann-Shannon entropy with respect to~$\mssW_2$.
+This relates {\it the Brownian motion, the Boltzmann--Shannon entropy}, and {\it the optimal transport distance $\mssW_2$} in a single equation~\eqref{e:GFE}, and brought a new perspective of the Brownian motion as a {\it steepest descent} of the Boltzmann-Shannon entropy with respect to~$\mssW_2$.